 The three sheets showcased here were the illustrated pages (畫頁) featured from the main newsletters of the 陣线报 (Chern Sien Pao; Battlefront Weekly), the Chinese publications from the Barisan Sosialis.
-The sheets in the time period of ’68-’69 saw the time period whereby most Chinese publications had compromised with the main party PAP (People’s Action Party).
-The drawings (especially caricatures of Lee Kuan Yew and Tunku Abdul Rahman) were especially vicious, unrelenting and hilarious, when compared to the works by the predecessors since ‘1950s.
+The sheets in the time period of ’68-’69 saw most Chinese publications (except for the political opponents) compromising with the main party PAP (People’s Action Party).
+The drawings (especially caricatures of Lee Kuan Yew and Tunku Abdul Rahman) by the political opponents were especially vicious, unrelenting and hilarious, when compared to the works by the predecessors since ‘1950s.
 The first sheet here dated 13 October 1968 in blue print features Lee Kuan Yew and Tunku trashed into the rubbish bin, antipathy towards the hippie/non-violence/English educated pacifists, how Lee Kuan Yew coalition exploited both the east and west, Lyndon Johnson discussing war in Vietnam in the White House, and Lee Kuan Yew galloping away on a rocking horse (made in England), exclaiming “Majulah Singapura”.
 The reverse features blatant communist propaganda drawings, citing Mao and communist ideology, support for Blacks in United States of America, lambasting the Lee Kuan Yew/Tunku Abdul Rahman coalition, encouragement for comrades in the Vietnam war, and a portrait of someone (perhaps the artist Ng Kim Choon?) with volume on Mao Zedong writings, crushing Lee Kuan Yew and Tunku Abdul Rahman.
 The other two sheets printed in dark brown are also featured: dated 23 June 1968 with illustrations of Lee Kuan Yew engaged on the 僱傭法令 (Employment Bill Act; which affected the work unions) and 16 November 1969 with illustrations of Lee Kuan Yew purportedly setting fire to villages to force residents into public flats.